 (See also Overview of Dietary Supplements.)

 DHEA supplements are said to improve mood, energy, sense of well-being, and the ability to function well under stress.
-They are also said to improve athletic performance, stimulate the immune system, deepen nightly sleep, lower cholesterol levels, decrease body fat, build muscles, reverse aging, improve brain function in patients with Alzheimer disease, increase libido, and decrease symptoms of systemic lupus erythematosus.
+They are also said to improve muscle strength and athletic performance, stimulate the immune system, deepen nightly sleep, lower cholesterol levels, decrease body fat, build muscles, increase bone mineral density, reverse aging, improve brain function in patients with Alzheimer disease, increase libido, and decrease symptoms of systemic lupus erythematosus.

 The medicinal claims of DHEA have not been fully supported by the evidence.
 In addition, DHEA is banned by numerous professional sports organizations as it is classified as a "prohormone."